Ronald R Kline

 History of engineering, cybernetics, information theory, and information technology; engineering ethics.

 History of technology; history of information technology, engineering ethics.

 - 2015.
 The Cybernetics Moment, Or Why We Call Our Age the Information Age.
 Baltimore, MD: Johns Hopkins University Press. .

 - 2009.
 "Where are the Cyborgs in Cybernetics?."
 Social Studies of Science 33 (3): 331-362. .

 - 2006.
 "Cybernetics, Management Science, and Technology Policy - The Emergence of "Information Technology" as a Keyword, 1948-1985."
 Technology and Culture 47 (3): 513-535. .

 - 2004.
 "What Is Information Theory a Theory Of?
 Boundary Work among Information Theorists and Information Scientists in the United States and Britain during the Cold War."
-Paper presented at The History and Heritage of Scientific and Technical Information Systems: Proceedings of the 2002 Conference, Chemical Heritage Foundation, Medford, NJ .
+The History and Heritage of Scientific and Technical Information Systems: Proceedings of the 2002 Conference, Chemical Heritage Foundation, Medford, NJ .

 - 2000.
 Consumers in the Country: Technology and Social Change in Rural America.
 Paperback edition, 2002.
-Baltimore, MD: Johns Hopkins University Press. .
+Baltimore, MD, United States: Johns Hopkins University Press. .